Manx Airlines

 Manx Airlines was an English-owned, Isle of Man-based airline that existed between 1982 and 2002.
-Its head office was located on the grounds of Isle of Man Airport in Ballasalla, Malew.
+Its head office was located on the grounds of Ronaldsway Airport in Ballasalla, Malew.
 An airline of the same name existed between 1947 and 1958.

 History

 Manx Airlines (1953)

 An earlier Manx Airlines was established in 1947 as Manx Air Charters and renamed in 1953.
-It was based at Ronaldsway Airport and equipped with De Havilland Dragon Rapides and Douglas C-47 Dakotas.
+It was based at Ronaldsway Airport, Isle of Man, and equipped with De Havilland Dragon Rapides and Douglas C-47 Dakotas.
 The airline also operated the Bristol Freighter and its aircraft were equipped with passenger modules.
 One of this airline's Bristol Freighters crashed on 27 February 1958 in the Winter Hill air disaster.
 The airline was absorbed by Silver City Airways in 1958 and then merged with Channel Air Bridge to form British United Air Ferries in 1963.

 Manx Airlines (1982)

-The new Manx Airlines was a joint venture founded by British Midland Airways and AirUK.
-Services commenced on 1 November 1982 and the first flight was JE601, flown from its base at Isle of Man Airport at Ronaldsway, by its Bandeirante to Glasgow.
+The new Manx Airlines was a joint venture founded by British Midland Airways (75%) and AirUK (25%).
+The fleet comprised a pair of Fokker F27s, one each leased from the parent airlines, and a Vickers Viscount 810 leased from British Midland.
+Services commenced on 1 November 1982 with the first flight, JE601 from Isle of Man to Glasgow, operated by an Embraer Bandeirante wet leased from Genair.
+The initial schedule from Isle of Man was three times daily to Liverpool, twice daily to Belfast, Glasgow, Heathrow, and Manchester, and once daily to Blackpool and Dublin.
+The airline also operated a twice daily service between Liverpool and Belfast.
+In 1983 services to Belfast moved from Belfast International to the newly opened Belfast City Airport.

-From 1985 until 1993, the airline employed the Shorts 360 and the Shorts 330.
-A Vickers Viscount 836 was operated from October 1982 until October 1988.
-Before retirement, the Viscount performed several 'champagne' flights, as it was the last to operate scheduled passenger services in the UK.
+For summer 1983, Manx trialled a Shorts 330 leased from the manufacturer and later that year leased in a Shorts 360 from Air Ecosse.
+At the same time the daily return to Blackpool operated by an F-27 was replaced with a four times daily service operated by a PA-31 chartered from City Air Links.
+The Piper was replaced in late 1983 by a DHC-6 leased from Loganair.
+Following the trial of the Shorts 360 in late 1983, Manx purchased two models from Shorts Brothers at a cost of £5 million which were delivered as G-LEGS and G-ISLE in March 1984.

-Manx flew a Saab 340 during 1987–88 and bore "City Hopper" titles when operating the Liverpool-Heathrow shuttle service.
-In October 1988, the airline collected its first BAe ATP, replacing the Viscount.
-Manx also flew the BAe 146.
-Eventually, the airline owned seventeen ATPs.
-The airline was successful in acquiring Business Air in 1991.
+In 1985 Manx was awarded a nightly postal service operating one of its Shorts 360s from Ronaldsway to Manchester, Luton, and Blackpool.
+For this service a third Shorts 360 was leased from Air Ecosse, G-RMSS.
+At the beginning of 1986 Manx took over the Liverpool to Heathrow route from parent British Midland, adding a fourth Shorts 360, G-WACK, to operate the service.
+Later that year the 360 was replaced with a leased Saab 340 registered G-HOPP and wearing "SkyHopper" titles.